Techbay/sortable_for_rails/README.md

 }
 ```

+If you don't provide an id option, we will generate a random id for your list

-But you can change that with your own set
+Also you can change that with your own set

 ### Javascript API